 It is expressly understood and agreed that nothing herein shall be deemed to limit or prevent in any manner the investment or consideration for investment by the Recipient or any of its affiliates in any entity which is engaged in the same or related fields of business as that engaged (or proposed to be engaged) in by the Company, regardless of whether the Recipient makes an investment in the Company.

+The Company acknowledges that (i) Recipient and its affiliates are engaged in the business of private equity investing and may from time to time invest in entities that develop and utilize technologies, products or services that are similar to or competitive with those of the Company, and (ii) except insofar as this Agreement restricts the disclosure of the Confidential Information, this Agreement shall not prevent Recipient or its affiliates from (a) engaging in or operating any business, (b) entering into any agreement or business relationship with any third party, or (c) evaluating or engaging in investment discussions with, or investing in, any third party, whether or not competitive with the Company or its affiliates.
+The Company acknowledges that Recipient or its affiliates’ directors, officers or employees may serve as directors of portfolio companies of investment funds managed by Recipient, and the Company agrees that such portfolio companies will not be deemed to have received Confidential Information solely because any such individual serves on the board of such portfolio company; provided, that (i) such individual has not provided such portfolio company or any other director, officer, employee or other representative of such portfolio company with Confidential Information and (ii) such portfolio company does not act at the direction of or with encouragement from Recipient.

 The Company acknowledges that one or more of the Recipient’s partners, employees or consultants may be an officer, director or employee of one or more sponsor companies and that such sponsor companies will not be deemed to have received Confidential Information that such partners, employees or consultants receive solely in their capacity as the Recipient’s Representatives, provided that such partners, employees or consultants do not provide any Confidential Information to such sponsor companies or any other persons associated with such sponsor companies.

 Each of the Parties confirms that: (i) it has been instructed to obtain independent legal advice (“ILA”) prior to executing this Agreement; (ii) has obtained or hereby waives its right to ILA; (iii) is signing this Agreement voluntarily; and (iv) has read this Agreement and accepts and agrees to be bound by its terms.